West View of Mt. Vernon Mansion., 1884-1894

 Language of Materials

 Stereoscopic view of the west front of the Mount Vernon Mansion.
 Mounted on orange board.
+Text printed on the reverse of the mount reads: West View of Mount Vernon Mansion.
 Copyright by the Mount Vernon Ladies' Union Association.
 Luke C. Dillon, Authorized Photographer, Office at Pullman's Gallery, 935 Penna.
 Avenue, Washington City, D. C.

 - Albumen prints Subject Source: TGM II, Genre and physical characteristic terms